-(4) The Minister must not give the person such a notice unless the Minister is satisfied of the identity of the person.
+- (4) The Minister must not give the person such a notice unless the Minister is satisfied of the identity of the person. - Note: Division 5 contains the identity provisions.

 Evidentiary status

 (5) A notice is prima facie evidence of the matters in the notice.